 Its features include fingerprint verification, one-click password change, the ability to store digital records of even your payment cards to simplify online shopping, and an open-source command-line interface (which depends on their servers).

 KeePass Password Safe is a free, open-source, portable, and lightweight password manager.
-It features an inbuilt password generator, multi-language support, with support or password groups, multiple user keys, and data import from many file formats.
+It features an inbuilt password generator, multi-language support, support or password groups, multiple user keys, and data import from many file formats.

 KeePass was initially made for Windows but it is now available for Linux with complete support for theme customization.